Mau-19/Frontend-DockPlanning/README.md

 ### Running the application

 To run the application, open your terminal and make sure you're on this level: "Front-end-dock-planning" and make sure you've ran "npm install" for the dependencies.
 In the opened terminal, run the following command: "npm run dev" (without quotation marks).
-This command will start the vite application, after a couple seconds your terminal will display a message that says the server is running on port 5173.
+This command will start the vite application.

+After a couple seconds your terminal will display a message that says the server is running on port 5173.
 Go to http://localhost:5173/ in your browser to get to the application.
 You will be greeted by the login screen.